Modern take on the power suit replaces princess gowns at the Oscars

 It also draws directly from the runways, as seen for fall/winter 2019-2020 at Isabel Marant, Alexander McQueen and Balenciaga, all of which had overstated, voluminous shoulders and puffy sleeves.

-At the Oscars, sleeves appeared in differ sizes and shapes: Margot Robbie opted for subtle ones, with cuff sleeves that were completely detached from her strapless navy Chanel dress; while Molly Sims and Rooney Mara wore pointy numbers, intricately embroidered for Sims, courtesy of Zuhair Murad Couture, and lacy for Mara, who rocked an almost goth, broody Alexander McQueen black gown.
+At the Oscars, sleeves appeared in different sizes and shapes: Margot Robbie opted for subtle ones, with cuff sleeves that were completely detached from her strapless navy Chanel dress; while Molly Sims and Rooney Mara wore pointy numbers, intricately embroidered for Sims, courtesy of Zuhair Murad Couture, and lacy for Mara, who rocked an almost goth, broody Alexander McQueen black gown.
 America Ferrera sported voluminous capped sleeves in custom Alberta Ferretti, as did Lucy Boynton in black-and-white Chanel.

 The queen of the gargantuan puff, though, was Sandra Oh.
 Her shoulders were shrouded in dreamy layered tulle, part of an even dreamier Elie Saab ball gown.